Let’s be real.

 The truth is – happiness, success, confidence – these aren’t just some simple events that just happen – they’re all processes in life – and it has just as much to do with what we aren’t doing as what we are doing.

-There are a bunch of little passive tendencies and bad habits that are holding you back from becoming the best version of yourself.
+There are a bunch of unhealthy behaviors and unconscious habits…little passive tendencies and bad habits that are holding you back from becoming the best version of yourself.

 I’ll level with you – just about everybody knows these things aren’t “good” traits to have, but they rarely realize how detrimental it is to their growth.

 If you’re lucid enough to already recognize what your problems are – you’re beating half the crowd already.
-Most people don’t even know the tendencies they have that are hindering their growth.
+Most people don’t even know the tendencies and negative habits they have that are hindering their growth.

 They don’t fully understand the consequences of allowing these bad habits to fester like a disease in their character.